 (Left to Right)

-Larry Converse, Jerry Graft, Tom Durbel, Gary Bropst, Ron Hack, ‘Pewee’ (Jerry) Filbert, Robby Worster
+Larry Converse, Jerry Graft, Tom Durbl, Gary Bropst, Ron Hack, ‘Pewee’ (Jerry) Filbert, Robby Worster

 Original Rebels Auto Club Members (Alphabetical):

-Gary Barger, Marty Bassett, Greg Bischof, Jon Bischof, Ron Bonebright,
+Andy Anderson, Gary Barger, Marty Bassett, Greg Bischof, Jon Bischof, Ron Bonebright, Gary Bropst,

 Norm LeGrande, Wayne Loos,

-Jim Schmitz, Don Shea, Ted Schultz, Larry Sitner, Ernie Sturzenegar,
+Jim Schmitz, Ted Schultz, Don Shea, Larry Sitner, barry Strube, Ernie Sturzenegar,

-Woody Walters, Bill Wertz.
-Jim Westcott, Bob Worster, Tom Worster,
+Woody Walters, Dick Wells, Larry Wentink, Bill Wertz, Jim Westcott, Bob Worster, Tom Worster, Ron Wright

 The Club began adding Members at the end of 1955 and into 1956.
 The group photo above is from the April 1960 Hot Rod Magazine.
 Some of the original charter members are not in that photo and others joined later.